API Overview

 JWT Bearer Token

-Section titled “JWT Bearer Token”Issued after passkey or email OTP authentication.
+Section titled “JWT Bearer Token”Issued after passwordless sign-in (passkey or email one-time code) or SSO at auth.pidgr.com.
 Include in the Authorization header:

 API Key

-Section titled “API Key”For programmatic access (MCP server, CI/CD, integrations):
+Section titled “API Key”For programmatic access (MCP server, CI/CD, service integrations):

-Section titled “Connect-Web Usage”For browser and React Native clients, use Connect-Web:
+Section titled “Connect Usage”For browser and React Native clients, use Connect-Web:

 import { createConnectTransport } from "@connectrpc/connect-web";import { createClient } from "@connectrpc/connect";import { CampaignService } from "@pidgr/proto/pidgr/v1/campaign_connect";